ltrademark/ReBo/README.md

 ✨ KeyCombo! `Control` + `Shift` + `S` to save your current guides

 ## 📦 Development
-- Clone Repo
+1. Clone Repo
-- First run `yarn` to install packages & dependencies
+2. Run `yarn` to install packages & dependencies
-- Then, with hopefully no errors, run `yarn dev` to start running the plugin.
+3. With hopefully no errors, run `yarn dev` to start running the plugin.
-- Run the plugin in Figma to test (be sure to have that console open, just in case).
+4. Run the plugin in Figma to test (be sure to have that console open, just in case).

 ---

 ## ✅ To Do
+- Update Vue to vue3 and find replacement for deprecated packages
+- Eventually Merge columns and rows into a single primary tab.
+- Add "get guides from selection" function for "saved guides".

+## 🗑️ Completed
 - ~~implement parameter input~~
 - ~~update to support themes (dark/light/system)~~
 - ~~finish quick-add actions~~